-This is an extremely medicinal marijuana strain that has proven an essential flower for patients struggling with a variety of ailments, symptoms and conditions.
+This is an extremely medicinal marijuana strain that has proven an essential flower for patients struggling with a variety of ailments.
 In fact, you’ll find that DP is a consistent best-seller in many MMJ dispensaries across the U.S.

 Nowadays, Durban Poison is enjoyed all over the world by all walks of life: young, old, medical, recreational, dabbers, vapers, OG tokers, and everything in between.
-Find anyone out there who has anything bad to say about heirloom Durban Poison, and we’ll show you a true-to-form whackadoo.
+Read on for all you need to know about the classic Durban Poison strain.

 Durban Poison Review: Flavor, Aroma, and Appearance

-The aroma of Durban Poison weed is a unique one, with a harmonious and balanced blend of spicy and sweet — similar to your favorite cup of strong chai (it’ll have you buzzing too, just like caffeine does).
+The aroma of Durban Poison weed is a unique one, with a harmonious and balanced blend of spicy and sweet.
+It’s similar to your favorite cup of strong chai (it’ll have you buzzing too, just like caffeine does).

-Expect tastes of anise, vanilla, spiced orange, fennel and lemon, all tied together with a rich creaminess that can’t be beat.
+Expect tastes of anise, vanilla, spiced orange, fennel, and lemon, all tied together with a rich creaminess that can’t be beaten.
 You’ll experience these flavors on the tip of your tongue, settling in your mouth long after you’ve finished consuming this potent OG ganja.

 The scent of Durban Poison marijuana is also pungent and earthy, with a little sugar thrown in the mix for good measure.

-Also, expect to find trichomes all over the plant – these little guys stick to everything because there’s just too many of them on the buds themself.
-Color-wise, the Durban Poison strain has the classic marijuana sativa appearance, with bright, sometimes icy green buds and orange pistils that rise up from within the crystal coated sugar leaves.
+Also, expect to find trichomes all over the plant – these little guys stick to everything because there’s just too many of them on the buds themselves.
+Color-wise, the Durban Poison strain has the classic marijuana sativa appearance, with bright, sometimes icy green buds and orange pistils that rise up from within the crystal-coated sugar leaves.

 Durban Poison Grow Info

-Due to its massive size, only those who can risk having the plant be seen by everyone around them should attempt to grow these girls outside.
-Special versions of Durban Poison exist with a short flowering phase, but of course these varieties are not authentic heirloom DP.
+Due to their massive size, only those who can risk having the plant seen by everyone around should attempt to grow these girls outside.
+Special versions of Durban Poison exist with a short flowering phase, but of course, these varieties are not authentic heirloom DP.

-All in all, Durban Poison is probably best grown within an indoor set up, assuming that the proper light cycles, nutrients and care are given to the crops.
-It isn’t an extremely challenging strain of cannabis to grow, but as with any strain, if you want to produce top-shelf quality product, you’ll have to put the work in.
+All in all, Durban Poison is probably best grown within an indoor setup, assuming that the proper light cycles, nutrients, and care are given to the crops.
+It isn’t a challenging strain of cannabis to grow, but if you want to produce top-shelf bud, you’ll have to put the work in.

 Also, results have shown that the most effective indoor method of growing Durban Poison is through the use of hydroponics, but again, you risk messing with the pure landrace genetics if you try and do anything too out-of-the-ordinary in terms of nutrient addition, etc.